 Janney Montgomery Scott, LLC has an unusually long history, as the firm has been around since the 1830s.
 Its advisors have also received numerous industry awards and titles, including Barron's Top 1,200 Advisors by State, the Financial Times' Top 400 Advisors, Forbes America's Top Women Advisors and more.

-Janney Montgomery Scott is a fee-based firm with more than $50 billion in assets under management (AUM).
-The Philadelphia-based financial advisor firm has around 1,100 advisors managing more than 140,000 clients.
+Janney Montgomery Scott is a fee-based firm with billions in assets under management (AUM).
+The Philadelphia-based financial advisor has thousands of advisors managing the assets of more than 200,000 clients.
 The firm specializes in individual portfolio management and financial planning, though it also works with businesses and retirement plans.

 Janney Montgomery Scott Background